 An early intervention autism specialist tailors ABA techniques to the child’s specific needs, and the therapy becomes increasingly more specific as time goes on.
 ABA isn’t one model but a flexible system with numerous decades of scientific evidence and advocacy customized to each child.

-Today’s ABA therapy is characterized by its measurable, mission-specific methods, based on positive reinforcement.
+Today’s custom ABA therapy is characterized by its measurable, mission-specific methods, based on positive reinforcement.
 It uses adaptable techniques like discrete trial training, natural environment teaching, and learning based on reinforcement hold the key to allowing kids to achieve startling gains in language, social development, and personal care.
 These materials are certainly valuable at any age, yet they are most effective when delivered while the child is as young as possible, and their brain is still growing and developing.

 Early intervention goes beyond addressing challenges.
 By starting early, you further your child’s potential by allowing them to gain vital skillsets before they fall behind their peers.